1)They are in denial

 Optimists have an uncanny way of buffering themselves emotionally from the difficulties we all face in life.
 Pessimists on the other hand, tend to always see the glass as half empty.
 They anticipate trouble.
 For them it is not an issue of “if”, but rather “when”.

 10) They give very little back

-People who have become bitter and resentful tend to have very little to give others.As a rule they lack kindness and compassion for others. this is partly due to the fact that they have become thick-skinned due to past disappointments.
+People who have become bitter and resentful tend to have very little to give others.As a rule, they lack kindness and compassion for others. this is partly due to the fact that they have become thick-skinned due to past disappointments.
 The harder they become, the less emotion they have.
 They end up living in a very insular world consumed by their negative thinking.If you think that you are a negative person, or you know somebody who exhibits negative traits, it might be worth trying to find out why you/they are this way.
 No one is born angry and resentful.
 This is a learned behaviour.
-The younger person is, the more chance they have to rearrange their thinking and adopts a more positive attitude to the world.
+The younger person is, the more chance they have to rearrange their thinking and adopt a more positive attitude to the world.
 A negative mind cannot create a positive life.

 Seek therapy if you are an unhappy person